Samsung chief Lee arrives for hearing on arrest warrant

 Park, 64, has denied wrongdoing.

-The special prosecutor has accused Lee of paying bribes totalling 43 billion won (US$36.70 million) to organisations linked to Choi Soon-sil, a friend of the president who is at the centre of the scandal, to secure the 2015 merger of two affiliates and cement his control of the family business.
+The special prosecutor has accused Lee of paying bribes totalling 43 billion won (29.65 million pounds) to organisations linked to Choi Soon-sil, a friend of the president who is at the centre of the scandal, to secure the 2015 merger of two affiliates and cement his control of the family business.

 Earlier this week, the special prosecutor indicted the chairman of the National Pension Service (NPS), the world's third-largest pension fund, on charges of abuse of power and giving false testimony.